-- Strain into an old-fashioned glass filled with ice.
+- Strain into an old-fashioned glass filled with fresh ice.

 - Top with cranberry juice.

-Similar to the first drink, this recipe is a little more refreshing and the lemonade instantly makes it the perfect summertime drink.
-It's easy enough to serve at your neighborhood cookout and the flavor combination is one that almost everyone will love.
+Similar to the first drink, this recipe is a little more refreshing.
+The lemonade makes it an instant hit for summer, too.
+It's easy enough to serve at your neighborhood cookout and the flavor combination is one that anyone can enjoy.

-There are two equally popular Purple Haze shot recipes.
-One follows the vodka-Chambord-soda combination used in the tall lemonade recipe above.
+There are two equally popular purple haze shot recipes.
+One follows the vodka-Chambord-soda combination used in the lemonade recipe above.
 Simply mix equal parts of the three ingredients and fill a shot glass or two.

-This second Purple Haze shot is considerably different and that is why I chose to feature it.
-In this recipe, you will find grape and peach schnapps mixed with rum.
+This second purple haze shot is much different.
+In this recipe, you will mix grape and peach schnapps with rum.
 The three ingredients mix up for a pretty tasty shooter.

-The Purple Haze drinks vary greatly in style and the amount of alcohol they contain.
-If you're looking for a softer drink, the highball is probably the way to go.
-On the other hand, the martini and shot will be your strongest versions.
-It's pretty interesting to see how they weigh in when side-by-side.
+The purple haze drinks vary greatly in style and the amount of alcohol they contain.
+If you're looking for a softer drink, the lemonade recipe is probably the way to go.
+The martini and shooter will be your strongest versions.
+It's pretty interesting to see how they weigh in when compared side-by-side.